Best Greek Islands to visit when planning a trip to Greece!

 That’s where this post may come in handy and hopefully inspire you to plan a trip to some of these Greek gems.
 I’ve asked some of my fellow bloggers to tell me what their absolute favourite Greek island is and why.

-So whether you want to plan a romantic Greek honeymoon, laze on some of the most beautiful beaches in Crete, or looking to visit gorgeous Santorini, this list of best Greek Islands worth visiting will help you decide on the best Greek Island hopping destinations to visit!
+So whether you want to plan a romantic Greek honeymoon, laze on some of the most beautiful beaches in Crete, or looking to visit gorgeous Santorini or Serifos Island, this list of best Greek Islands worth visiting will help you decide on the best Greek Island hopping destinations to visit!

 Andros - Cyclades